mrenyrab/kitra-project/README.md

 ```

 - **Login [POST]** - http://localhost:4000/main/login (Bonus endpoint)

-  > Please note that you can also log in using the sample accounts available in the repository.
+  > - Please note that you can also log in using the sample accounts available in the repository.
 You can find them in the sample_data folder by opening the seedUsers.js file.

-  > Sample input in postman:
+  > - Postman input [raw, json]:

 ```
 {